The New Perspective

 Looking from the train station’s platform, it is quite interesting to see how two malls have been designed to be beside each other.
 With the gentle play of lights from the H&M pavilion, to the well-planted greens, it is not just stacks of concrete boxes.
-The two facades of the malls seem to almost converge at point, although only leaving a slit of sky.
+The two facades of the malls seem to almost converge at a point, although only leaving a slit of the sky.

 In between the two malls, is a street donned with seats and landscaping creating a gentle pathway that the public can walk through and also take a rest.
 So, taking a right turn, one would enter Jem through the entrance next to Starbucks.
 This is where you start to be amazed by the design of the mall.

 The greens planted at the ground level of the mall made the transition from the outside to the interior of the mall very gentle and pleasant.
 Jem is one of the first few malls that had interior greenery that is not unnatural.